Bias and Division in the Free World: Introduction

-Here $C_c^\infty$ is the class of all infinitely differentiable functions with compact support.
 The associated mapping $\mu\mapsto\mu^\ast$ with domain $\mathcal{D}_{0,\sigma^2}$ has the Gaussian $\mathcal{N}(0,\sigma^2)$ as its unique fixed point (i.e.\ reproducing the usual Gaussian integration by parts formula that motivates the Stein equation).
-This and related transformations (such as size bias) have found uses in normal approximation \cite{chen2010normal}, concentration inequalities \cite{chatterjee2006stein}, \cite{chatterjee2010applications}, \cite{ghosh2011concentration}, \cite{johnson2021concentration} and data science \cite{erdogdu2016scaled}, \cite{liu2016kernelized}, \cite{liu2016stein}, \cite{goldstein2019non}, \cite{fathi2020relaxing}.
-In a forthcoming preprint \cite{uwe}, the authors discovered an interesting connection between the zero bias and infinite divisibility: a distribution $\mu=\mathcal{L}(X)$ with mean $0$ and finite variance is infinitely divisible if and only if $X^\ast \equaldist X + UY$ where $X,U,Y$ are independent and $U$ is uniform on $[0,1]$; here $\equaldist$ denotes equality in distribution.
+Despite a characterizing equation less intuitive than \eqref{eq:def.mean.m.szb} for size biasing, there is a simple probabilistic construction of $X^\ast$: first take its square bias $X^\Box$, and then multiply it by an independent $\mathrm{Unif}[0,1]$ random variable $U$; that is,